What is dermabrasion?

 What happens during a consultation for dermabrasion?

 Dr. Bustillo will personally meet with you during the consultation.
 He will examine and evaluate you.
 He will then show you before and after pictures and then explain the surgical procedure from beginning to end.
 This explanation will include what surgical technique he will use, where the surgery will be performed, what type of anesthesia, and a step-by-step explanation of what the recovery will be like.
-You will then meet with the patient care coordinator, who will explain the scheduling details and the cost.

 Where is dermabrasion performed?